eag1ex/xpromise/readme.md

 #### Description
-Smart Javascript Promise with event stream piping, similar to Q/defer, uses prototype getter/setter with dynamic callbacks to send resolve states.
+Smart Javascript Promise Manager with stream piping support, similar to Q/defer, uses prototype getter/setter with dynamic callbacks to set resolve states.
+- Manage and control all `resolve()` and `reject()` promises.
-- Grouping promises `ralative` to main `job` and resolving all as part of one.
+- Group promises `relative` to main `job` and resolving all as part of one.
 - Easy to maintain all promises in one framework
 - Manage async functionality with `.pipe(d=>).pipe(d=>)`, allows piping streamed events

+###### Why use it?
+- Your application is promise, async driven

 #### Methods
-* `p(uid)`: Set new promise with its uniq ref/id
+* `defer(uid)`: Set new promise with its uniq ref/id
 * `set(uid)` : Reset previously set promise again
 * `resolve(uid, data)`: will set resolve() with `onReady` or `asPromise().then(..)`, `data` is optional,  when not set will return `true`
 * `reject(uid, data)`: same as `resolve` but return as rejecte(), `data` is optional, when not set will return `false`